AusDTO/dta-website/pages/standard/meeting-standard/becoming-an-assessor.md

 For further information please contact your agency’s Digital Transformation Coordinator or Digital Service Standard team.

-If you have any questions about this process please contact DTA on mailto:standard@digital.gov.au
+If you have any questions about this process please contact DTA on [standard@digital.gov.au](mailto:standard@digital.gov.au)